MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Resource-based
     * Defines which actions can be performed on a specific resource in S3
     * Resource may be a bucket or an object
+    * Other services which store/manipulate/expose resources also support resource-based policies such as SQS and SNS.
 * Historically, S3 buckets were publically accessible.
 This led to data leaks of company data and AWS responded by adding the option to optionally block public access to buckets.
   * Unless the bucket *needs* to be public, it is best practice to disable public access.
   * Can be applied at the account level so that buckets in S3, under the sae account, have the same preference unless otherwise set.